ChristianJ16/wildlife-insights-frontend/README.md

 # Instructions

-  - Click the Netlify Link above
+  - Click the Netlify Link above (Works on computer or mobile)
   - Search any animal you'd like or click the random button to make a search
   - Go to the favorites page and create a new list
   - Go back to the search and add any animal you look up to your list